No passwords, no registration, no paywalls, no popups, no AI

 Rust treatment for historic cast iron on stained glass window

 I am currently invovled in the restoration of a historic stained class window.
 All of the cross members are decoratively painted cast iron.
 I am looking for a method that will remove/neutralize the rust in place.
 I do not think blasting is an option.
 I would appreciate any help anyone can give.
-I have researched products like Loctite's rust converter [adv: item on eBay & Amazon] but I am looking for something that can complete neutralize the rust and then be painted over.
+I have researched products like Loctite's rust converter on eBay or Amazon [affil link] but I am looking for something that can complete neutralize the rust and then be painted over.

 Thanks,